lovetodevelop/darwin-xnu/README.md

 `xnu` offers the following mechanisms for conditionally compiling code:

-    a. *CPU Characteristics* If the code you are guarding has specific characterstics that will vary only based on the CPU architecture being targeted, use this option.
+    a. *CPU Characteristics* If the code you are guarding has specific characteristics that will vary only based on the CPU architecture being targeted, use this option.
 Prefer checking for features of the architecture (e.g. `__LP64__`, `__LITTLE_ENDIAN__`, etc.).
     b. *New Features* If the code you are guarding, when taken together,